rakshi0714/Invoice-Processing-Using-RPA/README.md

 ## Advantages of the Automation process:

- The Humans are under the era of committing the mathematical and parallax errors while in terms of the RPA the errors are                   very low.
+ <u1><li>The Humans are under the era of committing the mathematical and parallax errors while in terms of the RPA the errors are                   very low. </li>
- The work can be done faster and efficient from man-hours and man-years to Minutes and Seconds
+ <li>The work can be done faster and efficient from man-hours and man-years to Minutes and Seconds </li></u1>

 ## TEAM NUMBER: 16